khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 #### Icon

-The icon should always reflect the state of the accordion (expanded or collapsed), and be located before the header so users always clicks on the same spot to expand/collapse the accordions, which reduce cognitive load and speed up task completion time.
+The icon should always reflect the state of the accordion (expanded or collapsed) and be located before the header so users always clicks on the same spot to expand/collapse the accordions, which reduce cognitive load and speed up task completion time.

 Consider using the following 2 icons: